jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) prompt% mkdir crf
 	(lukeghg( prompt% mkdir PartyProfile

-Copy GHG inventory files to *crf* directory:
+Copy GHG inventory files to *crf* directory.
+Be sure the read rights for the files exists:

 	(lukeghg) prompt% scp <user>@hirsi.in.metla.fi:/hsan2/khk/ghg/2019/crf/*.csv crf/

 It has been practice that all GHG inventory results are by year in the same *ghg/\<year\>/crf* directory on the server.
-Be sure the read rights for the files exists.

 Download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
 Rename as denoted by the `-p`  option in `run-ghg-master.sh`.
 To produce the PartyProfile